ToothedTomb/NemoS/README.md

 ![Screenshot From 2025-05-23 16-43-31](https://github.com/user-attachments/assets/bcb342ce-7c00-4863-82cc-b0caa28de422)

 <h3>If changes are made but not saved yet.
-You wuill see modified next to the file name:</h3>
+You will see modified next to the file name:</h3>

 ![Screenshot From 2025-05-23 16-43-46](https://github.com/user-attachments/assets/56665050-29df-49a9-bb36-427b52afdc18)